haxosek/4ati/10/readme.md

 ## Abstract
-  The project aims to visualize the graph on the basis of the given values.
+  Records the start and end of work.

 ## Main functionalities